-Repertoire and Standards committees provide support, vision, and resources for every major area of choral works within the ACDA.
+Repertoire and Resources committees provide support, vision, and resources for every major area of choral works within the ACDA.
 They play an important role in serving their respective choral genres, providing

 - Excellence among colleagues